 Seattle is easily one of the most beautiful cities in the world.
 It’s surrounded by snow-capped mountains, lush green trees and the incredible Puget Sound.
 I’m fortunate enough to call this city home, but it hasn’t always been that way.
-After several years away, I moved back to Seattle in 2012.
+I moved back to Seattle after several years away.
 It was great to come home, but it was also a bit unusual.
 I recognized all of my surroundings, but I felt like a stranger in my own city.
 To get acquainted with my old stomping grounds again, Tove and I planned a Seattle staycation.

 NOTE: While it was a staycation for us, these are great tips if you’re planning a vacation to the Emerald City as well.

 Tove and I crammed a lot of activities into our four-day Seattle staycation.
 We booked a hotel in Lower Queen Anne, and pretty much walked everywhere.
-Seattle is a large city, but it feels much smaller once you get to know it, so walking isn’t much of a pain.
+Seattle is a large city but it feels much smaller once you get to know it.
+Walking isn’t much of a pain.
 As you can imagine, Seattle is full of hills, so be sure to bring adequate walking shoes.
 Well, I say that, but I usually stomp around here in flip-flops, so approach your footwear however you want to.
 Seattle is also infamous for its rain, so we recommend packing a jacket and an umbrella when you visit.

 Tove and I tried to see as many sites as possible during our Seattle staycation (in order of what we visited).
 We went to the Olympic Sculpture Park, The Great Wheel and the Seattle waterfront, Pike Place Market, the Gum Wall, the architecturally unique Seattle Central Library, the downtown shopping district and the top of the Space Needle.
 The only place we wanted to visit that we didn’t was the Museum of Pop Culture, but we wound up checking that out a few weeks later.